 Patients with COVID-19

-The safety evaluation of this medicinal product in COVID-19 was based on 3 randomised, double-blind, placebo-controlled trials (studies ML42528, WA42380, and WA42511).
-A total of 974 patients were exposed to tocilizumab in these studies.
+The safety evaluation of this medicinal product in COVID-19 was based on 3 randomised, double-blind, placebo-controlled trials (Trials ML42528, WA42380, and WA42511).
+A total of 974 patients were exposed to tocilizumab in these trials.
 Collection of safety data from the RECOVERY trial was limited and is not presented here.

-The following adverse reactions, listed by MedDRA SOC in Table 2, have been adjudicated from events which occurred in at least 3 % of tocilizumab treated patients and more commonly than that in patients on placebo in the pooled safety-evaluable population from clinical trials ML42528, WA42380, and WA42511.
+The following adverse reactions, listed by MedDRA SOC in Table 2, have been adjudicated from events which occurred in at least 3 % of tocilizumab treated patients and more commonly than that in patients on placebo in the pooled safety-evaluable population from clinical Trials ML42528, WA42380, and WA42511.

 Table 2.
 List of adverse reactions1 identified from the pooled safety-evaluable population from tocilizumab clinical trials in COVID-19 patients2